Rule 5160-26-10 | Managed care: sanctions and provider agreement actions.

 (d) The MCO fails to provide proper assurances of financial solvency.

-(e) The number of members enrolled by the MCO in a service area is not sufficient to ensure the effective or efficient delivery of services to members.
+(e) The number of members enrolled in the MCO's service area is not sufficient to ensure the effective or efficient delivery of services to members.

 (f) The MCO fails to comply with any of the following:

-(2) If ODM has proposed termination, nonrenewal, denial, or amendment of a provider agreement, ODM may notify the MCO's members of this proposed action and inform the members of their right to immediately disenroll from the MCO without cause.
+(2) If ODM has proposed termination, nonrenewal, denial, or amendment of the MCO's provider agreement, ODM may notify the MCO's members of this proposed action and inform the members of their right to immediately disenroll from the MCO without cause.

 (3) If ODM determines that the termination, nonrenewal, or denial of a provider agreement is warranted: